rdeetz/QUnoVB/README.md

 ## How To Play

-This is a very basic (get it?) implementation of a Windows desktop application.
-Hopefully it's pretty straightforward to use the graphical user interface to play the game in a WYSIWYG fashion.
+Hopefully it's pretty straightforward to fire up the graphical user interface to play the game in a WYSIWYG fashion.

 I tried to pay attention to detail, so you can play completely with